 Things weren’t looking great for Louise.
 Since Paulines death, she’d been down and had drifted away from the King.

-Yet she was still very much in love with him (#L+LForLife), but faced with her own sister and the kings friends also desperate for her removal…would love be enough?
+Yet she was still very much in love with him (#L+LForLife), but faced with her own sister and the kings friends, who were also desperate for her removal, would her love be enough?

 What made things even worse for Louise (if that was possible) was that she refused to believe that Marie Anne would be plotting against her, after all, they were sisters.

-She convinced Louise to resign her post as one of the Queens ladies…meaning Louise now had no official reason to be at court.
+She convinced Louise to resign her post as one of the Queens ladies.
+Which meant that Louise now had no official reason to be at court.